orbeon/orbeon-forms-doc/form-builder/section-templates.md

 [SINCE Orbeon Forms 2022.1.2]

-Actions following the [Action Syntax](actions-syntax.md) are also included in section templates.
+Actions and related listeners using the [Action Syntax](actions-syntax.md) are also included in section templates.

 ## Updating section templates